syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 {:#members:columns-headertooltip}

-Sets the template for tooltip in TreeGrid column header.
+Sets the tooltip template for the column header

 #### Default Value